operatorequals/covertutils/README.md

 ```

 ## Networking
 Networking is not handled by `covertutils`, as python provides great built-in networking API (directly inherited from C).
-The only requirements for `covertutils` Handlers are 2 functions wrapping the raw data sending and receiving.
+The only requirements for `covertutils` Handlers are **2 functions wrapping the raw data sending and receiving**.

+# Further Examples:
+Sample TCP/UDP Reverse Shells and TCP Bind Shell scripts can be found in `examples/` directory.